georgeflanagin/extralinux10steps/README.md

 remain active.

 First, disable it within the current session.
 The effect will be immediate, and you thus do not need to reboot to observe the effect.
+It is important that disabling SELinux be done before other installs.
+If it is not, then you will see problems with mysteriously changing permissions and owners, most obviously when you install components under `sssd`, below.
 ```
 setenforce 0
 ```